carvalheiracarlos/bookstore/README.md

-# bookstore
+# Book Store App in Django
-Simple Book Store App
+...